 Salt is what preserves smoked fish.
-Products with high-moisture content requires more salt than "dry" products.
+Products with high-moisture content require more salt than "dry" products.
+The minimum salt required for proper preservation is 31⁄2% WPS.

-The minimum salt required for proper preservation is $3\frac{1}{2}$ % WPS.
-Without chemical analysis, it is hard to be certain that $3\frac{1}{2}$ % WPS has been achieved in your final product.
-That is why proper cooking and refrigerated storage are essential for absolute safety.
-However, some rules of thumb are useful to approximate the proper salt level.
+Without chemical analysis, it is impossible to be certain that 31⁄2% WPS has been achieved in your final product.
+That is why proper cooking and storage are essential for absolute safety.
+However, some rules of thumb are useful.

-Salt the fish before smoking in a strong salt solution (brine); salting in a brine that is 1 part table salt to 7 parts water-by volume, not by weight-for 1 hour will do in most cases.
+Salt the fish before smoking in a strong salt solution (brine); salting in a brine that is 1 part table salt to 7 parts water-by volume, not by weight for 1 hour will do in most cases.
 (This proportion is approximately 60° SAL, as measured on the salometer scale; see Preparation of Salt Brines for the Fishing Industry under "For further information.")